 Post-degree Certificate or Diploma

 Augment your existing undergraduate education and broaden your professional skills with specialized credentials for practical application.
-These programs are valuable for students who want to further their studies in a concentrated format.
+These graduate studies programs are valuable for students who want to further their studies in a concentrated format.

 Langara English for Academic Purposes (LEAP) Program